 We currently offer the following 3 extended BTEC programmes or combinations of Diploma and Subsiduary subjects to make up 18 units.

-The IB Diploma consists of 6 optional subjects and 3 core subjects (Theory of Knowledge, Extended Essay and Creativity, Activity, Service).
+The IB Diploma consists of 6 optional subjects and 3 core subjects (ToK – Theory of Knowledge, EE – Extended Essay and CAS – Creativity, Activity, Service).
 The optional subjects are split into 6 groups – in general terms students must take one subject from each of the first 5 groups and one additional subject from group 6 or a second from group 1-4).
 There are some exceptions to this and these are shown below.
 Most subjects are offered at Higher Level (HL) and Standard Level (SL).
 Students must choose 3 HL and 3 SL subjects.
 All students take the 3 core subjects.
 The diagram illustrates how this works:

-It is not recommended to take more than one new subject
+It is not recommended for students to take more than one new subject.

 The Language dept have clear recommendations (see relevant information on Lionel)

-For more information on the options for year 12 and 13 students and the subject availability please click this link.
+For more information on ALL options for year 12 and 13 students and the subject availability please click this link.